Preparing Your Toddler for Preschool: Building Confidence And Independence

 Host Mini Playdates – Invite 1–2 of your child’s peers over for short, supervised sessions to practice sharing and communication.

-Mix Age Groups – Invite positive older cousins over for playdates and pair your toddler with them so that they can model new skills and language to your young child.
+Mix Age Groups – Invite positive older cousins over for playdates, and pair your toddler with them so they can model new skills and language for your young child.

-Introduce Cooperative Games – Engage in simple board games or building challenges that require teamwork with your child to foster empathy and patience.
+Introduce Cooperative Games – Engage in simple board games or building challenges with your child to foster empathy and patience.

 Explore Community Spaces – Look up events in your neighborhood, activities at your local library, library story times, play gyms, or art classes.
 These environments can help expose your toddlers to a variety of play styles and people.